Back

 Logging into each platform separately to post, check comments, and review performance is one of the biggest hidden time costs in social media management.
 Each login is a context switch.
 Each context switch is a chance to get distracted by the feed, a notification, or a competitor's post that pulls you off task.

-A scheduling workspace like EziBreezy lets you connect all your accounts to one calendar, compose posts with per-platform customization, and schedule them from a single view.
+A scheduling workspace like EziBreezy lets you connect all your social media accounts to one calendar, compose posts with per-platform customization, and schedule them from a single view, so you manage every account in one place.
 When something needs adjusting, you change it in one place instead of opening three apps.

-The same workspace should also handle your inbox.
+The same workspace should also help with inbox work where it is supported.
 Comments, DMs, and mentions from Instagram and Facebook can be managed from one stream instead of bouncing between native apps.
-That alone can save 30 minutes a day for someone managing four or five active accounts.
+That alone can save time for someone managing four or five active accounts.

 One calendar for every platform